MiaFrey/PlantingTrees/README.md

 # Sources

-Bakken, B. E. (2020).
+<a id="1">[1]</a> Bakken, B. E. (2020).
 Electricity production is on a sustained charge.
 Petroleum Economist, Outlook 202.

-Bastin, J. F., Finegold, Y., Garcia, C., Mollicone, D., Rezende, M., Routh, D., ... & Crowther, T. W. (2019).
+<a id="2">[2]</a> Bastin, J. F., Finegold, Y., Garcia, C., Mollicone, D., Rezende, M., Routh, D., ... & Crowther, T. W. (2019).
 The global tree restoration potential.
 Science, 365(6448), 76-79.

-Crowther, T. W., Glick, H. B., Covey, K. R., Bettigole, C., Maynard, D. S., Thomas, S. M., ... & Bradford, M. A. (2015).
+<a id="3">[3]</a> Crowther, T. W., Glick, H. B., Covey, K. R., Bettigole, C., Maynard, D. S., Thomas, S. M., ... & Bradford, M. A. (2015).
 Mapping tree density at a global scale.
 Nature, 525(7568), 201-205.

-Davin, E. L., & de Noblet-Ducoudré, N. (2010).
+<a id="4">[4]</a> Davin, E. L., & de Noblet-Ducoudré, N. (2010).
 Climatic impact of global-scale deforestation: Radiative versus nonradiative processes.
 Journal of Climate, 23(1), 97-112.

-Deibus, S. (2020).
+<a id="5">[5]</a> Deibus, S. (2020).
 How long does it take mangroves to grow?
 Online forum available at https://askinglot.com/how-long-does-it-take-mangroves-to-grow, Accessed on 6.
 January 2022

-Goosse, H., Barriat, P. Y., Lefebvre, W., Loutre, M. F., & Zunz, V. (2010).
+<a id="6">[6]</a> Goosse, H., Barriat, P. Y., Lefebvre, W., Loutre, M. F., & Zunz, V. (2010).
 Introduction to climate dynamics and climate modeling.
 Online textbook.

-Goymer, P. (2018).
+<a id="7">[7]</a> Goymer, P. (2018).
 A trillion trees.
 Nature ecology & evolution, 2(2), 208-209.

-Genyuk, J. (2013).
+<a id="8">[8]</a> Genyuk, J. (2013).
 Global Warming, Clouds and Albedo: Feedback Loops.
 Online blog available at https://www.windows2universe.org/earth/climate/warming_clouds_albedo_feedback.html, Accessed on 6.
 January 2022

-Local Tree Estimates. (n/a).
+<a id="9">[9]</a> Local Tree Estimates. (n/a).
 How Long Does it Take for a Tree to Grow?
 Online blog available at https://localtreeestimates.com/how-long-does-it-take-for-a-tree-to-grow/, Accessed on 6.
 January 2022

-Mesnage, C., & Vlachos, M. (2020).
+<a id="10">[10]</a> Mesnage, C., & Vlachos, M. (2020).
 Is a trillion trees enough?. arXiv preprint arXiv:2007.00508.

-Parker, B. (2016).
+<a id="11">[11]</a> Parker, B. (2016).
 Expected Temperature Increase Due to Changes in Either the Earth's Albedo or CO2 Emissions.
 Online document available at https://ccdatacenter.org/documents/AlbedoCO2TempCalcs.pdf, Accessed on 6.
 January 2022

-Rotenberg, E., & Yakir, D. (2011).
+<a id="12">[12]</a> Rotenberg, E., & Yakir, D. (2011).
 Distinct patterns of changes in surface energy budget associated with forestation in the semiarid region.
 Global change biology, 17(4), 1536-1548.

-Schmale, J. (2021).
+<a id="13">[13]</a> Schmale, J. (2021).
 Course of science of climate change

-Veldman, J. W., Aleman, J. C., Alvarado, S. T., Anderson, T. M., Archibald, S., Bond, W. J., ... & Zaloumis, N. P. (2019).
+<a id="14">[14]</a> Veldman, J. W., Aleman, J. C., Alvarado, S. T., Anderson, T. M., Archibald, S., Bond, W. J., ... & Zaloumis, N. P. (2019).
 Comment on "The global tree restoration potential".
 Science, 366(6463).